PROGRESSIAGLOBALGROUP/citizen-reports/docs/SESSION_COMPLETE_CLASS_MUNDIAL_2025-11-04.md

 ## 🏆 Mission Accomplished

-The Jantetelco civic-tech platform has been successfully transformed into a **professional, government-grade application** with premium visual design and consistent user experience across all admin interfaces.
+The citizen-reports civic-tech platform has been successfully transformed into a **professional, government-grade application** with premium visual design and consistent user experience across all admin interfaces.

 ---